TetraxZ/BfBB-Practice-Mod/README.md

 It features changes like:

-having all warps unlocked and both abilities at the start
+-having all warps unlocked and both abilities at the start

-triggers for boss fights and key areas are visible
+-triggers for boss fights and key areas are visible

-the ability to reset levels back into an almost-original state
+-the ability to reset levels back into an almost-original state

-generally makes tricks easier to practice
+-generally makes tricks easier to practice

 and more!